realm/react-realm-context/README.md

 ## License

-Realm React Context is published under the Apache 2.0 license.
+Realm React Context is published under [the Apache 2.0 license](LICENSE).

-**This product is not being made available to any person located in Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any other person that is not eligible to receive the product under U.S. law.**

 ## Feedback

-**_If you use Realm and are happy with it, all we ask is that you please consider sending out a tweet mentioning [@realm](https://twitter.com/realm) to share your thoughts_**
+If you use Realm and are happy with it, all we ask is that you please consider sending out a tweet mentioning [@realm](https://twitter.com/realm) to share your thoughts.

-**_And if you don't like it, please let us know what you would like improved, so we can fix it!_**

 ![analytics](https://ga-beacon.appspot.com/UA-50247013-2/react-realm-context/README?pixel)